Looking for some big answers? Chances are, I’ve got you covered.

 *These are called Elverson pronouns, in case you’d like to do more reading on them.

 what if I have to talk about your gender?

 Please don’t put me on your all-women-composers concert.
-If you’d like to include my work in something like this, you’re actually having a gender-marginalized-composers concert, and you should also get rep from trans women, trans men, and more (and different types of) nonbinary people!
-Femininity is part of my gender expression, and part of my gender is connected to womanhood, but I am not a woman.
+If you’d like to include my work in something like this, you’re actually having a gender-marginalized-composers concert (yay!), and you should also get rep from trans women, trans men, more (and different types of) genderqueer and nonbinary people, and folks using various demographic-specific genders!
+I am not a woman.

 what title should I use for you?

 Mx. (pronounced “mix”) is a pretty commonly used gender-neutral honorific, and it’s the one I prefer.
-I’m also fine with Prof. (No doctorate, currently, so that’s the best I’ve got.)
-However, I only really lean on titles when students are involved, and anytime I sign off on an email with my first name (not my default signature, but the actual closing), you’re 100% good to first-name me from there on out unless we run into something situationally weird.
+However, I only really lean on titles when students (generally my own) are involved, and anytime I sign off on an email with my first name—not my default signature, but the actual closing—you’re 100% good to first-name me from there on out unless we run into something situationally weird.